babel/website/docs/roadmap.md

 Moving `@babel/preset-env` directly into `@babel/core` has two big advantages:

 - It will be easier to configure Babel in simple projects, you would only need to enable a `compileJS: true` option in `babel.config.json` (or it could even be the default in the future -- it can't be default as `@babel/eslint-parser` does not compile the source)
-- It will make sure that the plugin versions are in sync with the `@babel/core` version, avoiding most of the bugs casued by accidentally incompatible packages versions
+- It will make sure that the plugin versions are in sync with the `@babel/core` version, avoiding most of the bugs caused by mismatched/incompatible packages versions
 - When we start moving to ESM, it will be hard to resolve and load plugin synchronously in `transformSync`.
 This prevents it from being a problem.

 There is already [a RFC](https://github.com/babel/rfcs/pull/10) to move _plugins_ for stable ECMAScript features in `@babel/core`, which is the first step in this direction.